 I. 17 - All FTP access must be by "guest account."
 FTP access to any area of the server outside members’ own areas is forbidden.
 Remote terminal access must be restricted to paying members only.

 I. 18 - Should any member wish to leave the Club, they must give one calendar month’s notice.

-I. 19 - Annual subscriptions will be payable 60 days before the end of the Club Year.
+I. 19 - Annual subscriptions will be payable 30 days from date of invoice.
 Any member who has not paid the Annual Subscription by this date will be deemed to have resigned from the club and their membership, together with all files and data associated with their use of the server, will be deleted and terminated forthwith.

 Section II: Elections & Voting